Summer Garden Buildings - Our Company History

 1996: The business opened another show centre with a large display at the Notcutts Garden Centre in Norwich, pictured below.
 Click here to see more images of the Norwich Show Centre.

 2002: The conservatory roof factory and the hardwood treatment plant in Wendover Road, Rackheath were closed.
-The conservatory sales continued at the same volume as an agent for several leading manufacturers of hardwood and PVCu conservatories.
+The conservatory sales continued to grow as we outsourced to several leading manufacturers of hardwood and PVCu conservatories.
 The conservatory business was able to focus on its core strengths, which were designing bespoke conservatories, building the brick and stone foundations and installing the superstructure.

 2004: Due to the ever increasing cost and complexity of managing hundreds of small far flung building sites each year the decision was made to start phasing out the installation of conservatories.
 The company decided to focus instead on a massive expansion in the supply of garden buildings across the UK, driven by online sales.
 The company started to transform from a regional supplier to a nationwide supplier offering delivery and installation of garden buildings throughout England, Wales and Scotland.

 2005: The company website www.summergardenbuildings.co.uk was launched and began trading online.

 2005: Additional 10,000 square foot premises acquired at Liberator Close, Rackheath Industrial Estate.
 Initially the site was leased to a succession of tenants until 2015 when the business occupied part of the premises.